era-ebhodaghe/Data-Science-Portfolio/README.md

 Technologies Used
 	•	Python: pandas, NumPy, requests, BeautifulSoup, Matplotlib, Seaborn
 	•	Data Sources: Official National Parks API, websites, CSV datasets
 	•	Tools: Jupyter Notebook for analysis and visualization

 ⸻

+## Project 2: Housing Price Prediction

+Project Overview

+This project focuses on predicting housing prices using historical real estate data.
+It involves data cleaning, exploratory analysis, feature engineering, and building machine learning models to accurately estimate property values and identify key factors affecting prices.

+⸻

+Features
+	•	Data cleaning and preprocessing to handle missing values and outliers.
+	•	Exploratory Data Analysis (EDA) to understand trends and correlations.
+	•	Feature engineering to improve model performance.
+	•	Regression modeling using algorithms like Linear Regression, Random Forest, and XGBoost.
+	•	Evaluation of model performance using metrics such as RMSE and R².

+⸻

+Technologies Used
+	•	Python: pandas, NumPy, scikit-learn, Matplotlib, Seaborn
+	•	Tools: Jupyter Notebook for analysis and visualization

+⸻